kagisearch/kagi-docs/kagi/src/api/summarizer.md

 ## Pricing

+Universal Summarizer uses token based pricing.
+100 tokens is roughly equal to 75 words.

 **$0.030** per **1,000** tokens processed\
 **$0.025** per **1,000** tokens processed (if you are on the Kagi Ultimate [plan](https://kagi.com/pricing))

 Notes:
 - Tokens include all tokens processed in + out.
-100 tokens is roughly equal to 75 words.
-- Any request over 10,000 tokens, is billed as 10,000 tokens, regardless of the length of the document.
+- Any request over 10,000 tokens is billed as 10,000 tokens, regardless of the length of the document.
 - Accessing cached summaries of the same URL is always free.

 ## API Key